lhbikos/ReCenterPsychStats/docs/05-tIndSample.md

 The suggestions for homework differ in degree of complexity.
 I encourage you to start with a problem that feels "do-able" and then try at least one more problem that challenges you in some way.
 Regardless, your choices should meet you where you are (e.g., in terms of your self-efficacy for statistics, your learning goals, and competing life demands).

-Additionally, please complete at least one set of *hand calculations*, that is using the code demonstrated in the chapter to work through the formulas that compute the independent samples *t*-test that is the focus of this lesson.
+Additionally, please complete at least one set of *hand calculations*, that is using the code demonstrated in the chapter to work through the formulas that compute the independent samples *t*-test.
 At this stage in your learning, you may ignore any missingness in your dataset by excluding all rows with missing data in your variables of interest.

 ### Problem #1: Rework the research vignette as demonstrated, but change the random seed